skaija/susan-testing/Test/APIs/2-geocoding-api/address-search/index.md

 http://api.digitransit.fi/geocoding/v1/search?text=kamppi&focus.point.lat=60.2&focus.point.lon=24.936

 **Note:** Using the **focus.point** parameter scores nearby places higher depending on how close they are to the focus.point so that places with higher scores will appear higher in the results list.

-Note: Using parameter layers=address returns results for places with a street address.

 ## Language preference